StarDev0011/API-Development/README.md

-# NJCDD-API Mock
+# njcdd-account-api

-This an API that represents the NJCDD REST API calls and responses.
-It is meant to run in a Docker container and enable front-end development with no obstructions.
+This an API that represents the NJCDD Account REST API calls and responses.
+It is meant to run in a Docker container in order to enable front-end development with no obstructions.

 The OpenAPI (AKA Swagger) documentation is located at https://njcdd-api.dev.test/api-docs